10 Tenant Safety Measures for Property Managers

 Top 10 Tenant Safety Measures for Property Managers

-When tenants feel safe, they tend to stay.
+So it makes sense that tenant safety leads to tenant longevity.
+In other words, when tenants feel safe, they tend to stay.
 Of course, as a property manager, that’s what you want.
 You show an apartment.
 Someone signs a lease.
-They pay their rent, like clockwork, month after month.
-Tenant safety leads to tenant longevity.
+They pay their rent month after month.

-Conversely, when tenants don’t feel safe, turnover goes up, some units remain empty, and you find yourself renting to folks you’d normally turn away.
-This is true regardless of the crime stats in your area.
-Safety is a feeling.
-Sometimes it’s based on logical evidence—like apartment break-ins or assaults.
-A lot of times, however, it’s based on the presence or absence of security measures that lead to a feeling of “my property manager has my back.”
+That’s because safety is a feeling.
+Sometimes it’s based on logical evidence — like apartment break-ins or assaults.
+But it’s often based on the presence (or absence) of security measures that lead to a feeling of “my property manager has my back.”

-Below, we’ll cover some of the required safety measures all apartment complexes must have.
-Then we’ll cover the top tenant safety and security improvements you can make to your property that will make your tenants feel more than safe.
+Read on to learn more about required safety measures all apartment complexes and rental properties must have, and the top tenant safety and security improvements to help tenants feel safe.

-You’ll also avoid getting on the wrong side of numerous state laws that require landlords to provide a “habitable condition” for their tenants.
-For example, in Pennsylvania, broken door locks and windows are specifically listed as examples of “uninhabitable conditions.”
-On top of this, some locations require specific types of safety measures such as deadbolt door locks.
-Fail to provide them and you can end up in legal hot water.
+There are also numerous state laws that require landlords to provide a “habitable condition” for their tenants.
+For example, in PennsylvaniaA, broken door locks and windows are specifically listed as examples of “uninhabitable conditions.”
+Additionally, some locations require certain safety measures like deadbolt door locks.
+It’s a good idea to have them in place to avoid any potential legal issues down the line.

 • Install and maintain smoke and carbon monoxide detectors